tristanmcooper/LabReport3/LabReport3Writeup.md

     ```bash
     $ grep -h "pilgrims were" ./*/*/* | cat
     ```
-    - OUTPUT:
+    - *Output*:
     ```bash
     barbed wire, no Israeli or Jewish pilgrims were allowed to visit the
     ```
     - **What's happening here?**
-        - As you can see, the second OUTPUT doesn't contain a file path.
+        - As you can see, the second output doesn't contain a file path.
     - **Why is `grep -h` useful in this case?**
         - This could be particularly useful if you were showing a friend who doesn't understand file paths, and you don't want them to get distracted or confused by including the path; you'd rather they just focus on the sentence you printed for them.
 In the next example, we'll see a far more useful example.